monero-project/monero/README.md

 cmake -G "MSYS Makefiles" -D CMAKE_BUILD_TYPE=Release -D CMAKE_TOOLCHAIN_FILE=../cmake/32-bit-toolchain.cmake -D MSYS2_FOLDER=c:/msys32 ..
 ```
 * You can now run `make` to have it build
+* The resulting executables can be found in `build/release/src` or `build/debug/src`, depending on what you're building.

 If you installed MSYS2 in a folder other than c:/msys64, make the appropriate substitution above.

+**Advanced options:**

+* Parallel build: run `make -j<number of threads>` instead of `make`.
+* Statically linked release build: run `make release-static`.
+* Debug build: run `make build-debug`.
+* Test suite: run `make test-release` to run tests in addition to building.
+Running `make test-debug` will do the same to the debug version.

 ### On FreeBSD: